 In recent years, social media like Picuki online, Instagram and Facebook have fueled the acceptance of live video marketing.
 Periscope has become a key platform for newspapers, gamers, and various spectators.

 Streaming video accounts for almost two-thirds of all internet traffic, according to Cisco’s Visual Networking Index study for 2016, and this percentage is predicted to rise to 82 percent by 2020.

-Consumer companies are now leading the way in live streaming innovation, but B2B businesses may accomplish even more in 2022 by using live webinars or automated webinar marketing techniques.
+Consumer companies are now leading the way in live streaming innovation, but B2B businesses may accomplish even more in 2022 by using live webinars or automated webinar Business Marketing Service techniques.

 9. Conversational User Interfaces the Age of Conversation